-ANSWER: Not really, but it’s a damn good gateway to other things.
+ANSWER: Not really as it may be easier to say, than to do!
+Even so, it’s a damn good gateway to other things.

-My web site emphasises the value of simple breathing exercises to calm ourselves.
-There are many different exercises you could identify and practice.
+My web site emphasises the value of simple breathing exercises to calm ourselves and there are many different exercises you can identify and practice.
 I have included some and more can be gleaned from my other pages as well as Internet research.

 If you find the language difficult to follow, then it is important enough to research it further and/or look at the video, below.